clem9669/wordlists/README.md

 ## About The Project

 It is easier to crack password for english people because it is le langue of internet.
-And there is good ressource as rockyou, hashorg2019, etc...
+And there is good resource as rockyou, hashorg2019, etc...

 This project aim to provide french word list about everything a person could use as a base password.
 If you are cracking with the list above, please also **use a rule in hashcat or john**.